 Gerun Riley

-As president of The Eli and Edythe Broad Foundation, Gerun Riley oversees the activities and investments of The Broad Foundation’s work in education, scientific and medical research, and the arts.
-Riley is also a member of the board of directors of the Broad Institute of MIT and Harvard.
+As president of The Eli and Edythe Broad Foundation, Gerun Riley is responsible for the investments and operations of the foundation, stewarding its groundbreaking institutions in education, science, and the arts while overseeing an active L.A.-focused grant portfolio.
+In addition to managing the Foundation’s grantmaking strategy and operations, she guides its values, culture and governance.
+Riley is also a member and vice-chair of the board of directors of the Broad Institute of MIT and Harvard.

-Prior to joining The Broad Foundation, Riley worked in the New York office of Skadden, Arps, Slate, Meagher and Flom, where she collaborated with senior partners to run the firm’s pro bono department.
+Prior to joining The Broad Foundation, Riley worked in the New York office of Skadden, Arps, Slate, Meagher and Flom, where she coordinated the firm’s pro bono department and assisted a senior partner in representing mentally ill death row inmates in their appeals cases.